CCTC-team/versioning/README.md

 `redcap_module_system_disable`.
 1. Remove the code inserted into `Piping.php`

-When a new version of the module becomes available, it should be disabled and then re-enabled from the Control Center.
-Failure to do so may result in the module to malfunction.
+When a new version of the module becomes available, the module should be disabled and then re-enabled from the Control Center at the system level.
+Failure to do so may cause the module to malfunction.

 #### Set up and configuration by project####